 - Customized template: There are lots of terrific free templates available for major blogging platforms like WordPress, but it’s nice to do something a little bit unusual.
 Look for a theme that isn’t too widely used, or better yet, customize an off-the-shelf theme with an image header or logo that you create yourself (or have created for you).
 You can go even further down the customization path by using a theme like Thesis, which is a highly extensible theming tool, but that might be overkill if you’re not the kind of person who enjoys tinkering.

-- SEO-friendly permalinks: SEO (search engine optimization) is a dark art that you will want to study over time: the more friendly your blog is to search engines, the more likely it is that your blog posts will turn up in Google search results, and thus, the more likely you are to attract new readers.
+- SEO-friendly permalinks: SEO (search engine optimization) is a dark art that you will want to study over time: the more friendly your blog is to search engines, the more likely it is that your blog posts will turn up in Google search results, and thus, the more likely you are to attract new readers, a seo outsourcing company can help you with that.
 But when you are first setting up your blog, you can do one thing to boost your SEO out of the gate: set up your permalinks so that they reflect the name of your blog post (e.g. http://www.alexandrasamuel.com/productivity/13-essential-ingredients-for-your-blogging-setup) rather than random numbers (http://www.alexandrasamuel.com/?p=13881).
 Google considers the URL when it is figuring out what a web page is about, so having keywords in your URL will really help your posts get found.
 To learn how to adjust the permalinks for your blogging platform, just google “permalinks” and the name of your blogging software (e.g. permalinks WordPress).

 - Categories: Choose 4-12 major categories that you will use to classify your blog posts.
 These categories should be broad enough to encompass a range of posts, but specific enough that they actually help to describe the content people find.
 Ideally (again for SEO reasons) they will be keywords that people search for when they are looking for the kind of content you are providing.
 You can add new categories over time, put blog posts into new categories, or even change the names of your categories, so think of this as a starting point rather than a permanent commitment.